 How to add a recurring transaction

-To add a recurring transaction, go to Tools > Recurring Transactions (as below).
+To add a recurring transaction, go to Tools > Recurring Transactions.

 You will then be presented with a list of all previously created recurring transactions.
 Click the green 'Add New Recurring Transaction' button to get started and enter the correct transaction type.
 The different types of transactions available are:

 Customer Invoice: If you bill customers the same amount on a regular basis then this transaction type can be used to automatically create (and send) the invoice each week, month or however often you wish.